mfkiwl/icepi-zero/README.md

 This powerful configuration allows the PCB to be used in numerous ways, including real time video processing, hardware AI acceleration and prototyping of ASICs.

 ![](https://hc-cdn.hel1.your-objectstorage.com/s/v3/4c0861d350addacafd7bc4966b30fc04cd840f32_image.png)

+## Usage

+Check out the `firmware` folder for example code and compilation instructions!

 ## Contact